MicrosoftDocs/visualstudio-docs/docs/test/walkthrough-creating-and-running-unit-tests-for-windows-store-apps.md

      The **New Project** dialog displays.

 2. Under Templates, choose the programming language you want to create unit tests in, and then choose the associated Windows Universal unit test library.
-For example, choose **Visual C#** , then choose **Windows Universal**, and then choose **Unit Test Library (Universal Windows)**.
+For example, choose **Visual C#** , then choose **Windows Universal**, and then choose **Unit Test App (Universal Windows)**.

-3. (Optional) In the **Name** textbox, enter the name you want to use for the project.
+3. (Optional) In the **Project name** textbox, enter the name you want to use for the project.

 4. (Optional) Modify the path where you want to create the project by entering it in the **Location** textbox, or by choosing the **Browse** button.